 Whoever is analyzing ad viewability data within your organization needs to be clued up, because viewability numbers can be misleading.
-For instance, some adverts are incredible clever and creative, and engaging.
+For instance, some adverts are incredibly clever and creative and engaging.
 But what if the click-through rate is poor?
-That could be down to different factors, like poor copy or badly-positioned CTA buttons.
+That could be down to different factors, like a poor copy or badly-positioned CTA buttons.

-Again, ad viewability measurements must be examined closely alongside all the issues in hand.
+Again, ad viewability measurements must be examined closely alongside all the issues at hand.